jiweiqi/CollectionOfMechanisms/README.md

 # CollectionOfMechanisms

 This repo is a collection of combustion reaction mechanisms.
-This repo also tries to include a converted Cantera `XML` and `YAML` based mechanism.
-Therefore, cantera users can import those mechanism out of the shelf.
+This repo also tries to include a converted Cantera `YAML` format mechanism to allow Cantera users to avoid the effort of repeatedly converting mechanisms.

-Below are the proposed data organization structure.
-See the demo folder for DME_CH3OCH3.
+Below is the proposed data organization structure.

 ```
 Fuel Name